axr167/interview-prep/technical-rounds/07-Arrays-and-Strings/Readme.md

     - initialized at -1 in the beginning meaning no 'C' on left of current
 - p2 points to index of 'C' which is right of current
     - In the end it is S.length() meaning there is no 'C' on right of current

+Algorithm:

+- Initialize p1 to -1, find p2
+- Once p2 has been found, fill in appropriate values of current until current reaches p2
+- Set p1 = p2, increment p2 to continue loop and repeat

 Code:

     class Solution {